 As a bank that owns and operates an ATM network that manages deposits from a large number of customers and has a nature similar to that of public infrastructure, the Bank recognizes that ensuring disciplined corporate management is vital in responding to the social trust and seeks to ensure effective corporate governance.
-This is achieved by maintaining and improving its corporate governance and compliance systems to ensure transparent, fair and swift management oversight functions; and ensure equitable operations.
+This is achieved by maintaining and improving its corporate governance and compliance systems to ensure transparent, fair and swift managerial decision making; clarify the roles and responsibilities of Executives and employees; strengthen management oversight functions; and ensure equitable operations.

 The Bank adopts the organizational form of a Company with Audit & Supervisory Board Members.
-At the Board of Directors, the Bank ensures effective corporate governance through decision making by Directors with executive authority over operations who are well versed in the Bank's operations and Outside Directors who have considerable experience and insight in their areas of expertise as well as the audits by the Audit & Supervisory Board Members.
+At the Board of Directors, the Bank ensures effective corporate governance through decision making by Directors with Executive Authority over operations who are well versed in the Bank's operations and Outside Directors who have considerable experience and insight in their areas of expertise as well as the audits by the Audit & Supervisory Board Members.